abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     43.999999999999972

 ### **Eigenvalues and eigenvectors**

-!!!
-Info ""
 The `eig` function computes the [eigenvalues and eigenvectors](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of a square matrix:

 ```py
 eigenvalues, eigenvectors = linalg.eig(m3)